BUSINESS COACHING CERTIFICATION TRAINING COURSE

 - Political strategizing

-A manager’s goal should be to develop their people to further their career; mentoring does this.
+A manager’s goal should be to develop their people to further their careers; mentoring does this.
 In this course, you will learn how to effectively coach; later, there will be a discussion on how to transition from a coach to a mentor.

 Introducing the GROW Model

 In Module One, you will learn about the GROW model.
 The GROW model helps you provide a consistent and uniform coaching approach, enabling a more effective strategy and direction.
 Using a coaching model will also instill confidence in your employee because they see a methodical approach.
 When we approach coaching haphazardly, we become disorganized, and this creates frustrating coaching sessions.
 In Module One, you will learn about the GROW model.
-The GROW model helps you provide a consistent and uniform coaching approach, enabling a more effective
+The GROW model helps you provide a consistent and uniform coaching approach, enabling a more effective.

 Module Two will discuss setting goals with an easy-to-remember technique, the first component, or the G of the GROW method of coaching.
 Without a goal, your chances of successfully coaching your employee to better performance are low.
 Defining specific, measurable, attainable, realistic, and time-driven goals will plot a marker on the horizon that acts as your beacon.
 Without it, you are navigating blindly, causing frustration for both you and your employee because you never seem to make any improvement.
 It becomes a constant cycle of failing to meet the goal and talking to your employee about it.